nmbr73/Shaderfuse/Shaders/Misc/TruePinballPhysics.md

+# TruePinballPhysics

+This Fuse is based on the Shadertoy '_[True Pinball Physics](https://www.shadertoy.com/view/4tBGRm)_' by [archee](https://www.shadertoy.com/user/archee).
+Conversion to DCTL and encapsulation into a fuse done by [JiPi](../../Site/Profiles/JiPi.md).
+See [Misc](README.md) for more fuses in this category.

 <!-- +++ DO NOT REMOVE THIS COMMENT +++ DO NOT ADD OR EDIT ANY TEXT BEFORE THIS LINE +++ IT WOULD BE A REALLY BAD IDEA +++ -->

 Something completely different than the usual blob / tunnel / fractal / object shader.